typelevel/Laika/docs/src/07-reference/06-release-notes.md

 * Helium Theme:
     * Add support for dark mode to the Configuration API for EPUB and HTML output, allowing to specify a complete second color set for theme colors and syntax highlighting that becomes active when the user switches to dark mode in the OS or reader software.
+* Icon Support:
+    * Add new AST nodes for different kinds of icon sets: font icons, CSS icons (e.g. image sprites), inline SVG icons and SVG symbols (references).
+    * Add new `@:icon` directive that allows to reference an icon by key in markup documents or templates.
 * Versioning: new `renderUnversioned` flag, that can be set to false when rendering older versions (e.g. from a maintenance branch) to ensure that unversioned files always come from the main branch (newest version).
 * Link Validation: new `addProvidedPath` method on `InputTreeBuilder` that adds a path representing a document which is